 Many competitions do registration right here on the WCA website, but some use their own systems.
 You should contact the organizers of the competition you want to compete in for more details.

 In general, there are not many requirements for a person to participate at a WCA competition.
-However, all participants of a competition are expected to have a good understanding of the WCA regulations.
-In addition, we would recommend having a look at Cubing USA's competitor tutorial, which gives several nice hints for newcomers.
+However, all participants of a competition are expected to have a good understanding of the WCA Regulations.
+If English is not your first language and you have trouble understanding the document, please read the Translations.

 If you are interested in organizing a competition, it's highly recommended to attend at least one or two competitions as a competitor to learn from the experience.